-Transaction fees and other receivables, net as of March 31, 2020, consisted of the following:
+Transaction fees and other receivables, net as of March 31, 2021, consisted of the following:

 In \$000

-Transaction fees receivables \$ 42,767
+TShare receivables \$ 22,101

-TShare receivables 33,193
+Transaction fees receivables 22,981

-Broker neutral receivables 3,277
+Broker neutral receivables 3,146

-Prepaid soft dollars 2,350
+Prepaid soft dollars 4,202

-Other receivables 1,337
+Other receivables 1,373

-\$ 82,924
+\$ 53,803

-Transaction fees and other receivables are reported net of an allowance for doubtful accounts of \$0.5 million.
-The allowance for doubtful accounts is based on the Company's assessment of the collectability of customer accounts.
-The Company regularly reviews the allowance by considering factors such as historical experience, credit quality, and age of the accounts receivable balances and current economic conditions that may affect a customer's ability to pay. \$42 thousand of allowance is related to prepaid soft dollar balances and \$0.5 million is related to transaction fees receivables.
+Transaction fees and other receivables are reported net of an allowance for credit losses of \$695 thousand.
+The allowance for credit losses is based on the Company's assessment of the collectability of customer accounts.
+The Company regularly reviews the allowance by considering factors such as historical experience, credit quality, age of the account receivable balances, and current and forecasts of future economic conditions that may affect a customer's ability to pay. \$18 thousand of allowance is related to prepaid soft dollar balances and \$677 thousand is related to transaction fees receivables.

-Under its T\Share program, the Company arranges for customers to trade with multiple brokers while centralizing the payment of soft dollar expenses at the Company.
+Under its TShare program, the Company arranges for customers to trade with multiple brokers while centralizing the payment of soft dollar expenses at the Company.
 Participating brokers reach an agreement with Instinet to transfer soft dollar credits generated from the client trading activity with the brokers.
-The Company recorded a receivable of \$33.2 million from executing brokers in transaction fees and other receivables, net and a corresponding payable in accounts payable on the statement of financial condition related to the T\Share program.
+The Company recorded a receivable of \$22.0 million from executing brokers in transaction fees and other receivables, net and a corresponding payable in accounts payable on the statement of financial condition related to the TShare program.
+The Company estimates expected credit losses over the contractual term of the Tshare receivables as of the reporting date based on relevant information about past events, current conditions, and reasonable and supportable forecasts.
+TShare receivables have no history of write off.
+There is no history of significant aged receivable from TShare receivables and the soft dollar credits would be offset from the client soft dollar account in the event of non-payment.
+As such, the Company has not recorded a credit loss allowance on Tshare receivables.